mendersoftware/mender-docs/01.Getting-started/03.Your-first-update-on-qemu/docs.md

     category: docs
 ---

+This tutorial will demonstrate Mender using a virtual device in the [Quick Emulator (QEMU)](http://qemu.org), which is handy becasue it means that you do not have to configure any hardware.
-This tutorial will show you how to deploy a rootfs image onto a QEMU machine and verify that the update was successful after reboot.
-We will use prebuilt images, so you don't have to compile or build Mender.
+We will go through how to deploy a rootfs image onto a QEMU machine and verify that the update was successful after reboot, using prebuilt images, so you don't have to compile or build Mender.

+!!!
+This tutorial typically takes less than 10 minutes to complete.

 ## Prerequisites